Last Updated on November 15, 2025

 Blanching the green beans.

-A Dutch oven is what I used to make the mushroom bechamel sauce.
+A Dutch oven was used to make the mushroom bechamel sauce.
 You could also use a large skillet, big enough to hold the beans and the sauce.

-Rather than use Campbell’s soup, the best way is to make our tasty mushroom sauce.
-The mushrooms are chopped to about 1/2 inch size and these get cooked in butter and are allowed to give off their water in the skillet.
+Rather than using Campbell’s soup, the best way is to make our tasty mushroom sauce.
+The mushrooms are chopped to about 1/2 inch size, and these get cooked in butter and are allowed to give off their water in the skillet.
 The cook time for these is around 10 minutes.

 Blanched beans in an ice bath.